inquam/Markdown2StaticHtml/README.md

 ## A basic Markdown to static html site generator

 It takes Markdown files and turns it into static html using *template.html* and *styles.css* as a base.
+Written as a part of a free month of boot.dev